psurya1994/books/derren-brown-happy.md

 - He's getting at a deeper psychological fixes than having external productivity goals.
 - "Focus on future and goals.
 Believe in yourself." -- equivalent to giving up on present which is a receipe for suffering.
 "By trying to control what we can't, we all but garauntee frustrations and disappointment."

+Chapter 14: How to die well
+- Honest conversations about dying is taboo.
+The general narrative people have is "keep fighting"

 Other:
 - Morning momentum is key.
 It helps maximize tranquility.
 You can enjoy after 5pm knowing you've done your part for the day.